juanfp900/Automated-ForexTradingAlgorithms/README.md

 # Run Algorithm on Amazon Web Service EC2 instance
 To run on AWS you must create a free **[AWS account](https://aws.amazon.com/free/) and navigate to the AWS EC2 portal:
-1. Navigate to EC2 dashboard
+1. Navigate to EC2 dashboard.
 2. Select Create New Instance.
-3. Select Amazon Linux 2 AMI (HVM), SSD Volume Type (Free tier)
+3. Select Amazon Linux 2 AMI (HVM), SSD Volume Type (Free tier).
-4. Select General Purpose t2.micro (Free tier)
+4. Select General Purpose t2.micro (Free tier).
 5. Once EC2 instance is created you  must save the .pem key file you get in a local directory.
 6. You will need to SSH using this key to connect to your Amazon account.
 7. The EC2 instance will not have Python, Pip or any packages installed.